ABOUT DAVID REYNOLDS

 Despite the demands of the business I ensure that I still make time for my family and social life, and occasionally to indulge in my hobbies, which include sea fishing and mountain-biking.

 Knowledge and quality are at the heart of our business.
 David Reynolds Building Preservation is a member of the following trade organisations:

 Property Care Association

-The PCA is an independent body set up to help educate and regulate the sector of the building industry involved with timber preservation, damp-proofing, structural waterproofing and structural maintenance.
-As a PCA member we are regularly audited to ensure we continue to maintain the highest levels of professionalism in all aspects of our work and service.
+The PCA is a highly respected and very proactive independent body set up to help educate and regulate the sector of the building industry involved with timber preservation, damp-proofing, structural waterproofing and structural maintenance.
+As a PCA member I am regularly audited to ensure I continue to maintain the highest levels of professionalism in all aspects of our work and service.

 British Wood Preserving and Damp-proofing Association

 I originally became a member of this organisation many years ago, mainly because several of the firms I respect are also members and I thought the logo would look good on my stationery and website.
 Honestly however I have never received any kind of communication or information or offer of training, and I don’t see the BSWA as a credible part of the waterproofing industry.
 I presently maintain my membership each year only because its cheaper than having all my stationery re-printed without the logo.